-In light of these two facts, it should be no surPostantera have prise that Postantera is dominated by desert and steppe.
-Over 45% of the surface is classified as arid or semiarid under the Köppen climate classificantinent, resulting in tion system.
+In light of these two facts, it should be no surprise that Postantera is dominated by desert and steppe.
+Over 45% of the surface is classified as arid or semiarid under the Köppen climate classification system.
 There are also large tropical areas, mostly near the oceans and seas.